nathaniel-o/uc_ensemble/plugins/drinks-plugin/README.md

 A modern WordPress plugin for enhanced image display with Pop Out effects, Core Lightbox integration, automatic dimension analysis for aspect ratio management, and **complete carousel functionality migrated from cocktail-images plugin**.

-## 🚨 **Migration Notice**
-This plugin now contains **ALL carousel and drink management functionality** that was previously in the cocktail-images plugin.
-The cocktail-images plugin has been cleaned of these features and now focuses solely on image matching and cycling.

 ## 🚀 Features